Impact of Clifford operations on non-stabilizing power and quantum chaos: Background and Summary of Main Results

-Previous studies have shown that an element of non-stabilizerness is necessary and sufficient for quantum chaos \cite{leone2021quantum}.
-Our work, however, establishes that the collective behavior of non-stabilizing power, entangling power, and gate typicality of the gates governs the emergence of quantum chaos, as evidenced in Sec.~\ref{sec-5}.
+{Previous studies have suggested a non-zero amount of non-stabilizerness is necessary and sufficient for quantum chaos \cite{leone2021quantum}}.
+Our work further establishes that the collective behavior of non-stabilizing power, entangling power, and gate typicality of the gates governs the emergence of quantum chaos, as evidenced in Sec.~\ref{sec-quant-chaos}.
 To demonstrate this, we take minimally random brick-wall Floquet circuits having fixed interactions, where the randomness is incorporated through random single-qubit Clifford operations.
 As the interaction strength is varied, the circuit displays transitions from regular to chaotic regimes.
-As a precursor to our analyses, we first study the $m_p$ of two-qubit gates and show that it varies smoothly with the interaction parameters.
+As a precursor to our analyses, we also study the $m_p$ of two-qubit gates and show that it varies smoothly with the interaction parameters; see Appendices~\ref{app-a}–\ref{app-c} for details.
 The rest of this article is dedicated to deriving these results and discussing their implications.